SmithSamuelM/keri-wot/README.md

 ## Licenses

 All software and documentation in this repository is *Copyright 2021 KERI Contributors*.
 All sofware and documentation is *Licensed under the Apache License, Version 2.0 (the "License")* [here](LICENSE); you may not use the software or documentation in this repository except in compliance with the License.
-You may obtain a copy of the License at [Apache2](http://www.apache.org/licenses/LICENSE-2.0) Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, Use of copyrighted material is subject to the *Creative Commons Attribution 4.0 International License* [CC By 4.0](License_CCBy4.0.txt)
+You may obtain a copy of the License at [Apache2](http://www.apache.org/licenses/LICENSE-2.0)
+Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS.
+Use of copyrighted material is subject to the *Creative Commons Attribution 4.0 International License* [CC By 4.0](License_CCBy4.0.txt)